Propagant/APiDocsToHTML/README.md

 # APiDocsToHTML
 Simple convertor from custom APi documentation to the readable HTML documentation.\
-Convert your code to the readable APi documentation in a markup HTML style.
+Convert your code to the readable APi documentation in a markup HTML style.\
+Written by Matej Vanco 2022, [https://matejvanco.com](https://matejvanco.com) (MIT License)

 **Programming Language:** C#\
 **Framework:** .NET 4.7.2\